The Bankrate promise

-A holiday loan is a special type of personal loan designed specifically for the holiday season.
-Like typical personal loans, holiday loans let you borrow money quickly and easily without the need to provide collateral.
+A holiday loan is a type of personal loan meant for seasonal spending.
+Like any other personal loan, holiday loans let you borrow money quickly and easily without the need to provide collateral.

 However, holiday loans are not exactly the same as other types of personal loans.
 One is that they’re only available during the holidays.
 You won’t be able to take out a holiday loan in the middle of May.
 Holiday loans also tend to have lower limits than other personal loans.
 Typically, credit unions and banks will offer holiday loans ranging from $500 to $2,500, with some willing to lend as much as $5,000.

 What can you use a holiday loan for?

-The most obvious use of the funds is to purchase gifts.
-If you don’t have enough money set aside to buy a gift for everyone on your list, a holiday loan can help you bridge that funding gap.
+- Purchasing gifts.
+If you don’t have enough money set aside to buy a gift for everyone on your list, a holiday loan may help.

 - Other expenses.
 Most lenders won’t place restrictions on how you use the money.
 Like less-specialized personal loans, you can use the money you get from a holiday loan for almost anything.